raspberrypilearning/rpg/en/step_2.md

 --- /task ---

-This is a very basic RPG game that only has 2 rooms.
+Here is a basic maze that represents a house with two rooms.
+The rooms are both empty for now.
 Here’s a map of the game:

 ![A map with two rooms - hall is in the North and kitchen is below it.
 There is a door between them.](images/rpg-map1.png)

 --- task ---
 Press **Run** to start the game.
-Type `go south` to move from the hall to the kitchen, and then `go north` to go back to the hall again.
+Type `go south` to move from the Hall to the Kitchen, and then `go north` to go back to the Hall again.
 --- /task ---

 --- task ---

 What happens when you type in a direction that you cannot go?
-Type `go west` in the hall.
+Type `go west` in the Hall.

 --- collapse ---
 ---
 title: Answer
 ---
-You'll see a friendly error message.
+You'll see a friendly error message, and a reminder of where you are plus any items in your inventory.

 --- code ---
 ---